datachomp/datachomp.com/_posts/2017-10-10-technical-interview.md

 <br/>
 <br/>
 <br/>
 The first question was rough.
 He asked us to write board a fibonacci sequence in Rust.
 Thinking this might be our first home run, I offered to show him how we actually use fibonacci in our backend job system for retry backoff.
-"Do you build it in Rust?" he prodded.
+"Did you build it in Rust?" he prodded.
 "Nope, it wouldn't really make sense to do it in Rust because... well none of our stack is Rust, but I am still happy to show you a practical implementation of what you just asked."
 He responded, "I'm sorry, I ask this of all companies I'm interviewing.
-I need to you do a fibonacci sequence, in Rust, on the whiteboard."
+I need you to do a fibonacci sequence, in Rust, on the whiteboard."
 <br /><br />
 I grabbed the marker, trying to recall any sort of syntax from the various blog posts I've used to determine that Rust isn't a good fit for us...
 I wrote `fibonacci.rs` on the board, then began my solution:
 ```